Grieving for a change

 We invite all forms of grief: grief that emerges from loss and strife in your personal life and that of the collective, worldwide grief of injustice, war, and climate change.

-(Note: You can pay with a check.
-Please email Stacey Curl at email@example.com to register.
+(Note: If you would like to pay with a check, email Stacey Curl at email@example.com to register.)

 why a Grieving Ceremony:

 There is so much to grieve!
 National and global crises, mass shootings, environmental devastation, racism, sexism, societal isolation, anxiety-producing presidential pronouncements…all of these and more affect us physically, emotionally, mentally, and spiritually.
 Personal loss and pain due to relationships ending, our children’s suffering, death of a beloved, trauma, squandered dreams, harsh realizations, health complications…so many reasons that we are loaded with the weight of sorrow and anger.